 But these aren't real translations – they're just the original English words transliterated into Katakana.
 You'd get funny looks if you used them in Japan in the same way they're used in English.

 So how can you express affection or at least familiarity in Japanese?
 One way is to use the right “honorific”.
 These are suffixes like “-san” or “-kun” that get added to the end of someone's name.

 In English you might address someone as “Mr. Smith”; in Japanese you would call him “Smith-san”.

 “-San” is used in formal and polite situations, so it's hardly a term of endearment.
-Two common informal honorifics, on the other hand, are “-chan” (used for women) and “-kun” (used for men).
+Two common informal honorifics, on the other hand, are “-chan” (used more often for females) and “-kun” (used more often for males).
 You can use these with your friends and relatives.

 If you really want to express affection, however, a more common approach in Japanese is to give someone a nickname, as explained here:

 Say the name of this other person is Natsuko Yamamoto.
 When I first meet her, I might call her Yamamoto-san.
 The use of the last name and the suffix would show that I maintain a proper distance (and respect) for her.
 If I'm a school friend with her, I would start calling her Yama-chan (more informal suffix) or Natsuko-san (first name is for more closer relationship.)
 If I'm a really good friend with her, this might further change to, say, Nacchi.

 And for the kind of relationship where one could say “my love”, I'd come up with another name altogether.
 Often it still has some sound of original name left, like maybe Naah or Kocco, but it could also be completely unrelated phonetically and come from some shared experience only she and I would know.
 One usually keep this class of names secret from other people, and to do so, they are not used in front of other people.